-With even fuel economy nearly identical, the BMW 3-Series and Cadillac ATS still offer a clear choice.
+With even fuel economy nearly identical, the BMW 3-Series and Cadillac ATS sedan still offer a clear choice.
 The BMW fans we know wouldn't consider looking elsewhere.
 Now that Cadillac's in the business of selling phenomenally balanced handling in a compact package, with superior looks and a tech interface second to nothing in the class, it puts that long-standing loyalty to a severe stress test.
 The fact that ATS sedans are widely, and heavily, discounted, makes the choice all that more difficult.